lsst-dm/dmtn-082/index.rst

 Example use cases
 =================

-The Science Platform is intended to support free-form troubleshooting for the Commissioning and Science Validation teams, so obtaining an exhaustive list of usecases is difficult.
+The Science Platform is intended to support free-form troubleshooting for the Commissioning and Science Validation teams, so detailing an exhaustive list of usecases is difficult.
 As long as data from the EFD is exposed in good time and in good form to the Science Platform, we expect to be able to service a large portion of both the anticipated and unanticipated use cases.

 Following are some example investigations we expect to be representative of core activities users of the Science Platform will undertake: